valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Apart from this, contract sanitizes endpoint output when exceptions occur.
 A liquibase runner is available that allows other modules to define liquibase configuration that is run on startup.
-Finally, Contract includes several helper classes, like the `QueryDialectHelper` bean that can be used in criteria queries to add JSON column clauses to the query.
+Finally, Contract includes several helper that can be used in criteria queries to call DBMS specific functions in a generic way (e.g. finding JSON data). query.

 ### Core